Making a Retrospective NHS Continuing Healthcare Funding Claim

 If for any reason the CCG doesn’t accept your claim, or initially accepts your claim but later rejects it, it’s important that you seek legal advice as to the validity of its decision.

-Our Care Home Lawyers have helped many people to submit their claim, making out the key strengths of their cases, as well as people who have had claims wrongly denied.
+Our Care Home Solicitors and Lawyers have helped many people to submit their claim, making out the key strengths of their cases, as well as people who have had claims wrongly denied.

-If you need help making a retrospective NHS Continuing Healthcare Funding claim, then please get in touch with our Care Home Fees specialists who will be happy to help you.
+If you need help making a retrospective NHS Continuing Healthcare Funding claim, then please get in touch with our Care Home Fees Solicitors and we'll be happy to help you.

 We're happy to help